 Tableau is fast becoming one of those data visualisation tools that everybody loves to use, and is really useful for early-stage analysts and Data Scientists who haven't yet mastered the process of programming their own data visualisations.

-Lukas does a great job with this dataviz course, and his students think so too - 90% of his students gave this course a star rating of 4 or above (out of 5), and currently priced at £40 there's no need to wait for offers on this course - we think Tableau for Beginners - Get Certified Accelerate Your Career is a great value data visualisation course.
+Kirill does a great job with this dataviz course, and his students think so too - more than 90% of his students gave this course a star rating of 4 or above (out of 5).
+We think Tableau 2020 A-Z: Hands-On Tableau Training for Data Science is a great value data visualisation course.

 Graph plotting in D3 is one of those programming skills that is fast becoming a 'must have' for data scientists, and although there is quite a steep learning curve, once you have mastered the basics you quickly realise that with d3.js everything is possible (FYI - we use d3 extensively!).

 By the time you've gone through these lessons you'll have a really good sense of how powerful d3 is and how easy it is for data plotting and to customise pretty much all of your data visualisations.

 We made the switch to d3 a few years ago for all our data plotting needs and haven't regretted it.
 Steep learning curve?
-Sure - but Data Visualize Data with D3. js The Easy Way will help you overcome that in very short order.
+Sure - but D3.js Data Visualization Fundamentals - Hands On will help you overcome that in very short order.

 So here we are - 3 data visualisation courses that should really get you motoring, whether you prefer Matplotlib in Python, or whether you choose to plot data in Tableau or d3.js.

 Just a quick note - at the time of writing, all these courses were deeply discounted.
 Having said that, Udemy discount courses differently across alternate currencies and geographic regions, so I can't guarantee that these courses will be discounted when you view them.

 Make sure you're registered to receive our bulletins and I'll make sure you're the first to know when the discounts are on.

 Here's a quick reminder of our Top 3 Data Plotting Courses at Udemy: